Lileo0/SFR-News-Project/README.md

 * Install required dependencies for the javascript via npm install

-* Run the java script file to publish a message into a topic
+* Run the JavaScript file to publish a message into a topic

+## Exercise 3
+### How is the Schema validated based on your compatibility mode
+For the compatibility mode we stuck with the default compatibility mode of the confluent schema registry, which is default.
+Thus meaning that a newly provided schema is validated by comparing it to the previous version.
+Actions allowed are the deletion of fields and the addition of optional fields.

 ## Exercise 2
 ### Analyze how the following things are related:
 Number of brokers: Number of kafka servers